jwilsson/spotify-web-api-php/examples/searching.md

         echo $artist->name, '<br>';
     }

 There are lots of different options to use when searching.
-Please refer to the [Spotify documentation](https://developer.spotify.com/web-api/search-item/) for more information.
+Please refer to the [Spotify documentation](https://developer.spotify.com/web-api/search-item/) and [method reference]({{ site.baseurl }}/method-reference/spotifywebapi.html) for more information.